 - Oceanview Stateroom with Verandah (4-5 guests)

-Within these three categories you can also select from a few options, like by adding Deluxe or Deluxe Family for additional square footage or to accommodate additional guest.
+Within these three categories you can also select from a few options, like by adding Deluxe or Deluxe Family for additional square footage or to accommodate an additional guest.

 Tip: While families of five can book the Deluxe Family Oceanview Stateroom (with or without a verandah), it’s a tight fit.
 We recommend booking two staterooms.
 Adjoining is nice, but to save several hundred dollars, we like to book one outside stateroom with verandah and one inside stateroom right across the hall.